srph/discord-jaybot/readme.md

 ## discord-jaybot
-Post random fancy photos of the one and only Jayson.
+Discord bot that posts random fancy photos of the one and only Jayson.

 ![Preview](preview.JPG)